Technologicat/unpythonic/README.md

     print("Enter your name (or 'q' to quit): ", end='') s = input()
     if s.lower() == 'q':
         return  # ...the implicit None.
-In a "while True:", we'd put a "break" here.
+In a "while True:", "break" here.
     else:
         print("Hello, {}!".format(s))
         return loop()